tpartridge89/ElderTeej/README.md

 <img width="1255" height="739" alt="ElderTeejmain" src="https://github.com/user-attachments/assets/e4638bff-3f88-4279-997b-2913deb41212" />

 What started as a fork of another popular modlist has become my own work, taking my tweaked combat, every supported quest or item with a display in the Legacy of the Dragonborn museum, and plenty of visual goodness!
-Also includes some QoL tweaks, vanilla skill leveling with Experience on top, and some old favorites like Mysticism, Ordinator, and my implementation of what I'm dubbing The Great Cities of JK's Northern Roads.
+Also includes some QoL tweaks, vanilla skill leveling with Experience on top, and some old favorites like Mysticism and Vokord, and my choices in PBR textures now that we've moved the list to Community Shaders!

 **Some highlights:**
 Witchy Wilderness